 Partners & Mucciaccia was originally founded inside the wide rooms of the 16th century palace “Muti-Bussi” in Rome and has mounted historical shows featuring works by Giorgio de Chirico and Jacques Villeglé.
-In Singapore, Partners & Mucciaccia is currently featuring the works of one of the greatest Italian master, Luciano Ventrone.
 The gallery will be a ideal space for artists, critics, collectors and students to meet and give life to interesting projects and themes, simulating observation and discourse.

 Closed on Mondays & Public Holidays

 Partners & Mucciaccia is pleased to present Works 2003-2013, an anthology of works by one of the most significant Italian artists: Oliviero Rainaldi (Caramanico Terme, Pescara 1956).

 Oliviero Rainaldi, after the great success of the impressive exhibition Aquae at the Venice International University, on the occasion of the 55th Venice Biennale, presents his first solo exhibition in Asia, one of the most awaited events of the year.
 It features works spanning the last ten years of his career, as well as ten new paintings created especially for this exhibition.

 Works 2003-2013 provides an overview of Rainaldi’s work over the last decade, focusing on the metaphysical nature of the human figure.
 He has explored this theme through drawings, paintings, sculptures in different materials, including bronze, plaster, gold, marble and glass.